Historical Review of the United Church of Christ of California 1866 – 2025

 Courtney Hees was hired as Youth Director.

-2016 – The United Church of Christ in California celebrating 150 years of proclaiming and serving our Lord.
+2016 – The United Church of Christ in California is celebrating 150 years of proclaiming and serving our Lord.

 2017 – On February 26, a Farewell Service for Rev. Andrew Lovins with Rev. Dale Parson, Associate Conference Minister, leading the Ending of an Authorized Ministry ceremony.
 A dinner followed.